Arsenal says Wenger to sign new deal with club

 “We have always supported Arsene, the board has always been completely behind him as has (owner) Stan Kroenke, and Arsene has always been committed to this football club,” Gazidis said.
 “So we are comfortable with the position, we are relaxed about it ...
 Arsene will be extending with us.
 And at the right time we will make that announcement.”

-Signed from Grampus Eight in Nagoya, Japan, Wenger has three Premier League titles and four FA Cups championships with Arsenal but hasn’t won a trophy since 2005.
+Plucked from the relative obscurity of Grampus Eight in Nagoya, Japan in 1996, Wenger has delivered three Premier League titles and four FA Cups at Arsenal.

 “This football club is the football club of his life,” Gazidis said.

-Arsenal leads this season’s Premier League and remains in contention in the Champions League and FA Cup.
+Although Wenger has not won a trophy since 2005, Arsenal is top of the Premier League and still in the Champions League and FA Cup.

-Wenger’s financial power in the transfer market will be enhanced by Arsenal signing its biggest-ever commercial deal.
+Wenger’s financial power in future transfer windows will be enhanced by Arsenal signing its biggest-ever commercial deal.

 Rob Harris can be followed at www.twitter.com/RobHarris